 Fast-forward to the present day, dropping oil prices paired with the current political climate has once again put constraints on the local oil industry and interconnected economy.
-Yet, as Calgary has proven over the years, it is capable of making a strong comeback thanks to all the area has to offer and the resiliancy of Calgarians.
+Yet, as Calgary has proven over the years, it is capable of making a strong comeback thanks to all the area has to offer and the resiliency of Calgarians.

 As of 2015, 1,230,915 people lived in Calgary, a 3% increase from 2014.
-Calgary has continued to evolve since its earliest origins, and is still busy changing today.
+Calgary has continued to evolve since its earliest origins and is still busy changing today.
 The population’s average age is 36.5, making Calgary the ‘youngest’ city in Canada.
-Interestingly, by the year 2036 it’s predicted that more seniors will live here than children under 14.
+Interestingly, by the year 2036, it’s predicted that more seniors will live here than children under 14.

 As of 2011, one in four people were visible minorities.
 It’s estimated that by the year 2020 2 out of 5 residents will be visible minorities.
-Compared to Canada’s largest cities, Calgary is ranked third for largest percentage of visible minorities.
+Compared to Canada’s largest cities, Calgary is ranked third for the largest percentage of visible minorities.
 The main minority groups are from South Asia (7.5%), largely India and Pakistan, followed by Chinese (6.8%).

 Christians make up 54.9% of the population, while 32.3% cite no religious affiliations.